microsoft/vscode-docs/docs/editor/debugging.md

 * [Tasks](/docs/editor/tasks.md) - Running tasks with Gulp, Grunt and Jake.
 Showing Errors and Warnings

+To write your own debugger extension, visit:

+* [Debuggers](https://github.com/Microsoft/vscode-extensionbuilders/blob/master/docs/extensions/example-debuggers.md) - Steps to create a VS Code debug extension starting from a mock sample

 ## Common Questions

 **Q: What are the supported debugging scenarios?**

 **A:** Debugging of Node.js based applications is supported on Linux, OS X, and Windows.
-Debugging of C# applications running on Mono is supported on Linux and OS X.

-Currently ASP.NET 5 debugging is not supported on any platform, including running ASP.NET 5 on Mono on OS X and Linux.
-ASP.NET 5 applications are compiled using the Roslyn compiler, not the Mono compiler, and no debug information is being emitted.
-We hope to provide support for this scenario in an upcoming release.
+Debugging of C# applications running on Mono is supported on Linux and OS X. ASP.NET 5 applications are compiled using the Roslyn compiler, not the Mono compiler.
+ASP.NET 5 debugging will be available through a VS Code extension.

 **Q: Why can’t I remote debug my app?**